2025 Solar Incentives Guide for North New Hyde Park, NY - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives may be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC provides a tax credit for a set percentage of the cost of your solar system.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
+The ITC provides you with a tax credit for a predetermined percentage of your solar system's cost.

-More information about the new Inflation Reduction Act can be found here.
-The easiest way to understand how the new Clean Energy Credit applies to you is to speak with your local North New Hyde Park solar panel installation expert directly.
+Click here to learn more about the new Inflation Reduction Act.
+The easiest way to fully understand how the new Clean Energy Credit might apply to you is to reach out to your local North New Hyde Park solar panel installers with your questions.

 State & Local Solar Incentives